AliAdanPro/Electronics_Management/README.md

 - **Flexibility and Extensibility:** Inheritance enables the system to accommodate new types of electronic devices with minimal modifications.
 New classes can be derived from the base class, inheriting existing functionality while allowing for customization as needed.

-## Contributing
+## Header Files

-Contributions to the project are highly encouraged!
-If you'd like to contribute, please fork the repository, implement your changes, and submit a pull request.
-Together, we can enhance the Electronic Device Management System and make it even more powerful and versatile.
+Separating code into header (.h) and source (.cpp) files offers numerous benefits.
+Header files contain class declarations and function prototypes, promoting encapsulation and providing interfaces for other parts of the program.
+Source files, on the other hand, contain the implementation details, allowing for cleaner and more manageable code organization.
+This separation enhances code clarity, facilitates reuse, and supports modular design, ultimately improving maintainability and scalability.

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.
+ Feel free to use and modify the code.